neugun/EASEQ-FISH/README.md

 ![](/Diagrams/3DseqFISH_diagram_v1_WARPMASK.png)
 - To extract the point clouds for later 3D registrataion, we use the inverse tranformation exported from the above bigstream registration to warp the cell mask of the fixed rounds.
 Then, we adapt filter to remove the noise on the cell edges of the moving masks.
 After we adjust the image size of moving masks, we assign the spots for cell masks of the fixed and moving rounds.

-### Classic Point cloud registration #
+### Classic point cloud registration #
 ![](/Diagrams/3DseqFISH_diagram_v1_DAPI.png)
 - To accurately register the point clouds of multiple rounds, we apply classic linear registration methods for registering the FISH spots.
-For registering the sequentially 3-channel acquired FISH images, we first correct the chromatic abberation, registered the DAPI channel, apply the DAPI transformation to each FISH channel, and finally do the point cloud registration for all FISH channels of all rounds. <br/>
+For registering the sequentially 3-channel acquired FISH images, we first correct the chromatic abberation, registered the DAPI channel, apply the DAPI transformation to each FISH channel or FISH spots, and then do the point cloud registration for all FISH channels of all rounds. <br/>
-- Random sample consensus (RANSAC) is a powerful tool for coarsely registered the spots, and ICP then provides a solution for fine registration.
-Point cloud registration method first performs fast global affine transformation using a feature-based RANSAC algorithm.
-ICP then derives the globally optimal transformation for each cell that minimizes the sum of square distances to competing optimal affine matrix. <br/>
+- Random sample consensus (RANSAC) is a powerful tool with fast global affine transformation using a feature-based RANSAC algorithm to coarsely registered the spots.
+Iterative closest point (ICP) derives the globally optimal transformation for each cell that minimizes the sum of square distances to competing optimal affine matrix, which is provides a solution for fine registration. <br/>
 - Point cloud registration can be executed as part of the 3D-SeqFISH pipeline.
 It also can be installed and used seperately. <br/>
 - ROI_ransac_napari_fixmovROI.ipynb now is the only python script for processing the 3d registration of FISH point clouds.

-### Deep-learning based Point cloud registration #
+### Deep-learning based point cloud registration #
-- For more accurately register the point clouds of multiple rounds, we also apply deep-learning based [registeration method](https://github.com/vinits5/learning3d#use-of-registration-networks).
+- For more accurately register the point clouds of multiple rounds, we also apply [deep-learning based registeration method](https://github.com/vinits5/learning3d#use-of-registration-networks).
 [RPMnet](https://github.com/yewzijian/RPMNet) and [PCRnet](https://github.com/vinits5/pcrnet) appeal to be the ideal options for a better registration.

 ### Barcoding and decoding analysis #
-- We benefit from the idea of [seqFISH](https://github.com/CaiGroup/seqFISH-PLUS) and [HCR 3.0](https://www.molecularinstruments.com/hcr-rnafish-products) for our 3D-seqFISH experiments.
-For barcoding the genes, 3 different channels of lightsheet microscope will be used and 4-5 rounds of FISH will be run for encoding 81-243 genes.
-2-6 extra rounds will be conducted for error corrections, examine the decoding efficiency and probe the dense expressed genes. <br/>
+- We benefit from the idea of [seqFISH](https://github.com/CaiGroup/seqFISH-PLUS) and [HCR 3.0](https://www.molecularinstruments.com/hcr-rnafish-products) for our 3D-seqFISH barcoding and decoding.
+For barcoding the genes, 3 different channels of FISH images acquired with lightsheet microscope will be used and 4-5 rounds of EASIFISH will be run for encoding 81-243 genes.
+2-6 extra rounds will be conducted for error correction, examination of the decoding efficiency and dense expressed genes with non-combinatorial FISH. <br/>
 - For decoding the genes, we modify the SeqFISH design by using a best threshold radius for determine the colocalized spots of each rounds (see [Youden's J Statistic](https://www.kaggle.com/code/willstone98/youden-s-j-statistic-for-threshold-determination/notebook)). <br/>
 - For increase the detection efficency, the nearest 3 spots for a specific barcode bit will be used for searching the most correlated code of a specific gene. <br/>

 ## Pipeline #
 - We build a self-contained, highly flexible, and platform agnostic computational [pipeline](https://github.com/JaneliaSciComp/multifish), which supports a turnkey 3D-SeqFISH analysis on local machines and the High performance compute cluster (such as Slurm or LSF).
 It can rapidly process large datasets greater than 10 TB in size with minimal manual intervention.
-The pipeline can be used to analyze EASI-FISH dataset end-to-end.
-It takes `czi` image files acquired from Zeiss Z7 lightsheet microscope as input and outputs 1) processed image data at different scales and 2) transcript counts that can be readily used for cell type identification.
 The pipeline also provides options to run individual analysis modules, such as point cloud registration and gene decoding.

 ### Example data #
 - This toolbox handles large-scale, multi-round, high-resolution image data acquired using EASI-FISH.
 It takes advantage of the [n5](https://github.com/saalfeldlab/n5) filesystem to allow for rapid and parallel data reading and writing.
 [Example images](https://doi.org/10.25378/janelia.c.5276708.v1) are provided for testing EASI-FISH pipeline. <br/>